iltuoconsulenteit/DocCropper/README.md

 Images are processed and displayed as thumbnails with **Rotate**, **Edit**, and **Delete** buttons.
 Preview and layout configuration options are also provided before export.

 Logos and branding can be customized via `static/logos/`, `settings.json`, and `brand_html`.
 A dedicated area in the header can show a client logo (`client_logo`) and an optional sponsor banner (`sponsor_logo`).
 The `sponsor_scale` and `sponsor_bottom` settings control the banner size and position.
 The header also shows a language-specific slogan image (e.g. `DocCropper_slogan_en.png`), and the footer displays the current Git commit hash.
 Licensed users can also convert images to grayscale or black & white using buttons below each thumbnail, and a global color mode option applies to all images before PDF export.
+Blank pages can be skipped during PDF import based on the `blank_threshold` setting (95% by default).
+Pages over this threshold are discarded in the Pro edition.

 User preferences are stored in the `users/` folder based on their email address.
 Anonymous users fallback to global settings in `settings.json`.
 The system supports optional Google sign-in and a configurable purchase panel (donation or subscription) opened from the **Purchase** button next to the Help button.
 Developer keys allow full access when the configured `license_key` matches the value of the `DOCROPPER_DEV_LICENSE` environment variable.